adriandecola/test-agile-planning-lab/README.md

 # test-agile-planning-lab
-This repository contains a lab for agile planning using ZenHub
+This repository contains a lab for agile planning using ZenHub.